-Clean Glasses and Phones
+Clean Your Glasses & Phones

 Who would have thought so many things come into contact with your face?
 Keep your glasses and phone squeaky clean and hold your phone away from your face.

-Wear Breathable Clothing and Hats
+Wear Breathable Clothing & Hats

 If you suffer from acne on other parts of your body, like your chest or back, wear loose, breathable fabrics.
 Avoid carrying a backpack, as this could increase how much you sweat.

 Wash Oily Hair Regularly